BrainStormDevel/perseo/README.md

 ## Develop with Docker Compose

-1) Download or clone this project to your local folder or host.
+1) Download or clone this project to your local folder or host
-2) Run `docker-compose run --rm composer install` into project.
+2) Run `docker-compose run --rm composer install` into project
 3) Run `docker-compose up -d perseo` and visit http://localhost:13080